Hampton & King

 • The findings are consistent with prior studies that showed hair relaxers can increase the risk of hormone-related cancers in women.

 Some chemical hair relaxers contain toxic ingredients, including lye (sodium hydroxide), which can be absorbed through the scalp and into the bloodstream.
 Researchers theorize that certain chemicals in hair relaxers may disrupt hormone levels or have estrogen-like effects.
 This could cause fibroids to develop.
-But more research is needed to establish a definitive connection between hair relaxers and uterine fibroids.
+However, they need more research to establish a definitive connection between hair relaxers and uterine fibroids.

 Uterine Fibroids Lawsuits